-The purpose of this course is to review fundamentals and apply corporate financial strategies, the maximizing of resources, the accomplishment of long and short term financial goals, financial planning, pricing models, corporate capital structure, cost of capital, capital budgeting analysis, and dividend policies.
-Long term financing decisions, mergers and acquisitions, and international finance are also included.
-Mastery of these skills will be demonstrated by the student through the completion of a session-long application project.
-Prerequisite: ETH 501 businesses involved in international operations, international sources of funds, ethics, and general international financial strategies.
-The material will also touch on the International Monetary Fund and the World Bank.
-Students will demonstrate their mastery of international finance through the completion of a session long application project.
-Prerequisite: ETH 501
+The purpose of this course is to review fundamentals and apply corporate financial strategies, the maximizing of resources, the accomplishment of long- and short-term financial goals, financial planning, pricing models, corporate capital structure, cost of capital, capital budgeting analysis, and dividend policies.
+Long-term financing decisions, mergers and acquisitions, and international finance are also included.
+Mastery of these skills will be demonstrated by the student through the completion of a Session Long Project.